-Major engagement or behaviour breaches require referral to the Department of Department Year Level Deputy Principal or Junior/Senior Secondary Associate Principal due to seriousness of student behaviour.
+Major engagement or behaviour breaches require referral to another staff member due to seriousness of student behaviour.
 Ongoing and repeated minor breaches with classroom intervention are regarded as a major behaviour breach.
-Major behaviours are:
+Major behaviours:

-- Behaviours that significantly violate the rights of others or require intervention from others; - Put others/self at risk of harm; - Constitute misconduct, disobedience, conduct prejudicial to the good order and management of the school.
+- are behaviours that significantly violate the rights of others or require intervention from others; - put others/self at risk of harm; - Constitute misconduct, disobedience, conduct prejudicial to the good order and management of the school.

-Students who breach behaviour standards may be required to provide a student statement or witness statement after a breach in behaviour standards.
-A student may be asked to provide a personal statement recalling the events that occurred to support an investigation of this behaviour breach.
+Students who breach the Student Code of Conduct may be required to provide an incident or witness statement.
+Students who witness or who have information about a behaviour breach may also be asked to provide a statement to support the investigation of a behaviour breach.
 The Head of Department or Deputy Principal will review this statement with the student as a guide to support an investigation of a breach in behaviour standards that involves students enrolled at Indooroopilly State High School.